 #4: Improves Breastfeeding Success Rates

 Breastfeeding is more successful when babies have early skin-to-skin contact.
 The World Health Organization recommends exclusive breastfeeding for babies in the first six months to achieve optimal growth, development and health.
 Creating the right conditions for the initiation of breastfeeding would help promote longer durations of breastfeeding for many women.
 Babies who are left to self attach usually have a better chance of proper tongue positioning when latching.
 This can increase long term breastfeeding as mothers experience more ease and fewer problems when latching is not an issue.

 #5: Protects Against The Effects of Separation

-Babies are born ready to interact with their mothers – a newborn baby who has not been exposed to excessive medication will be very alert and gaze intently into their mother’s face, recognising her smell, sound of her voice and the touch of her skin.
-Remaining with their mother is key to a baby’s survival and separation is life threatening.
-Babies are born with a mammal’s primal instinct to stay within the safe habitat of mother, where there is warmth, safety and nourishment.
+Babies are born ready to interact with their mothers – a newborn baby who has not been exposed to excessive medication will be very alert and gaze intently into their mother’s face, recognising her smell, the sound of her voice and the touch of her skin.
+Remaining with their mother is key to a baby’s survival and separation can be life-threatening.
+Babies are born with a mammal’s primal instinct to stay within the safe habitat of their mother, where there is warmth, safety and nourishment.
 When babies are separated from their mother they will protest loudly, drawing their mother’s attention to their distress.
 Babies undergo what is literally a cold turkey withdrawal from the sensory stimulation of their mother’s body.
 If they are not reunited with their mother despite their protests, they will go into a despair state – essentially giving up and becoming quiet and still.
 This is partly a survival instinct to avoid attracting predators, and their body systems slow down to preserve energy and heat.